collocations.org

 blow, go, sound

-The referee''s whistle went just before he shot the goal.
+The referee's whistle went just before the ball crossed the line.

 PHRASES